TheKingSammy/TheKingSammy/README.md

 - 👋 Hi, I’m @TheKingSammy
 - 👀 I’m interested in ...
 Game Development
 - 🌱 I’m currently learning ...
-The Unity Engine, C#, game design, art/animation, making models on Blender and the fundamentals of making games.
+The Unreal Engine, C++/Blueprints, game design, and the fundamentals of making games.
 - 💞️ I’m looking to collaborate on ...
-Anyone who Is willing to learn with me and free to help me learn.
+N/A (Too inexperienced for collabs.)
 - 📫 How to reach me ...
-You can DM me on Discord at TheKingSammy#6394
+You can DM me on Discord at TheKingSammy#1057 or on twitter @thekingsammy1

 <!---
 TheKingSammy/TheKingSammy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.